-In fact, a report by the Department of Health and Human Services found that denials occurred because of a true lack of medical appropriateness in only a minority of cases.
+In fact, a report by the Department of Health and Human Services a few years ago found that denials occurred because of a true lack of medical appropriateness in only a minority of cases.
 That’s a polite way of saying we probably don’t document well enough most of the time this happens.

 Be Sure of Yourself